megemann/HPOptimization/README.md

 # Automated Hyperparameter Optimization Guide & Examples

 A comprehensive guide and implementation repository for automated hyperparameter optimization research.
-This repository combines theoretical understanding with practical implementations.
+This repository combines theoretical understanding with practical implementations, including a custom Hyperband sampler for Optuna.

 ## Repository Contents